-Ring Road and Donaukanal, Donaukanal and Prater, Prater and Donauinsel and Donauinsel and Donaukanal link into each other and can be combined to create even more variety.
+The Ring Road and Donaukanal, Donaukanal and Prater, Prater and Donauinsel and Donauinsel and Donaukanal link into each other and can be combined to create even more variety.
 I’ll give two examples of routes I like to run.

-This route (17.3km/10.7mi) uses the left bank of the Donaukanal almost up to Nussdorf, crosses the Danube next to the Nordbrücke, runs down Donauinsel right to the Reichsbrücke, the huge bridge that’s every year the most famous picture of the Vienna City Marathon, crosses the Danube again and continues on the other bank until the Vienna Hilton, passes the Ernst Happel Stadium and enters the Prater.
+One possible route (17.3km/10.7mi) uses the left bank of the Donaukanal almost up to Nussdorf, crosses the Danube next to the Nordbrücke, runs down Donauinsel right to the Reichsbrücke, the huge bridge that’s every year the most famous picture of the Vienna City Marathon, crosses the Danube again and continues on the other bank until the Vienna Hilton, passes the Ernst Happel Stadium and enters the Prater.
 After a couple of kilometres on the Hauptallee, the route meets the Donaukanal again and returns to the start.

-The second route (23.5km/14.6mi) goes the other direction on the other bank of the Donaukanal, crosses it where the Prater is closest and enters the Prater, following a similar route as above until it swerves right to the Danube and follows the riverbank down to the massive hydropower plant in Freudenau.
+A second possible route (23.5km/14.6mi) goes in the other direction on the other bank of the Donaukanal, crosses it where the Prater is closest and enters the Prater, following a similar route as above until it swerves right to the Danube and follows the riverbank down to the massive hydropower plant in Freudenau.
 It crosses the dam and circles back via the Donauinsel, crosses the Danube again under the Praterbrücke and re-enters the Prater for a few kilometres of Hauptallee.

 If you’re in Vienna long enough to spare a morning or an afternoon for a longer run, you should really go on the trails.
 And for Vienna’s trail running community, the backbone of all running is the Wienerwald.
 The route most can run without even thinking about it much is the one linking the two terminal stations of the U4 subway, Hütteldorf and Heiligenstadt, also known as U4-U4.

 Actually, it’s not really one route, since, between those two endpoints, an endless variety is possible with any distance and vertical you want.
-I’ll give you a rather short version with 22 km and 770m vertical (13.7 mi/2,500 ft).
+I’ll recommend a rather short version with 22 km and 770m vertical (13.7 mi/2,500 ft).
 Starting at the Hütteldorf station, it passes the Satzberg, Heuberg, and Hermannskogel (the highest spot within the Vienna city limits with 542m (1,778ft)) and will reward you with stunning views of Vienna when you descend down the Nussberg at the end.

 If you’re a seasoned trail runner and have the necessary equipment, this route isn’t dangerous or technical and it’s always very frequented by other runners, hikers and bikers, so it’s hard to get lost.
 However, if you want to run with other people, check out the Trailrunning Vienna community on Facebook.
 This has become quite an active group over the years, and there’s usually a couple of runs every week with a very international crowd of Austrians, expats, and immigrants.